 Azure offers mainly 2 types of Pricing models.

-• Consumption Based- Azure charge you for what you use and not for what you rent.
+- Consumption Based- Azure charges you for what you use and not for what you rent.
 For example – Azure Function

-• Fixed Price- You charge for renting an Azure service does not matter they are being consumed or not.
+- Fixed Price- We pay for renting an Azure service, no matter whether they are being consumed or not.
 For Example – Provisioning VM instances, App services

 Total Cost of Ownership Calculator (TCO)

-TCO helps us to estimate the cost savings you can check by migrating your workloads to Azure.
+TCO helps us estimate the cost savings you can check by migrating your workloads to Azure.

 The estimation happens in 3 different steps –

-3 View Report – This section describe the comparison between On-premise and Azure based on Timeframe for example 1 year, 2 years ….
+3 View Report – This section describes the comparison between On-premise and Azure based on Timeframe for example 1 year, 2 years ….
 5 years

 Azure Pricing Calculator

 It helps you to configure and estimate the costs for Azure services.
-For example – VM instances, storage account, Azure SQL DB, Azure Cosmos DB.
+For example – VM instances, storage accounts, Azure SQL DB, and Azure Cosmos DB.

 To estimate the pricing, go to this link – https://azure.microsoft.com/en-in/pricing/calculator/